 This article was first published on August 24, 2011.
 It was updated on June 16, 2014, with information relevant to the 2013 and 2014 tax years.

-Most expatriates love travelling around the world and, along the way, they’re likely to stash monies in different countries, oblivious to how this affects their US expat taxes and IRS exchange rates.
+Most expatriates love traveling around the world and, along the way, they’re likely to stash monies in different countries, oblivious to how this affects their US expat taxes and IRS exchange rates.
 After time, this can cause some confusion with the US reporting requirements for offshore bank accounts, the implications of international wire transfers, and what to do with the interest income earned from these various accounts.
 This article will explain the implications on US expat taxes from holding financial accounts in various countries.

 Regarding multiple account currencies and US expat taxes, the most important thing to know about having authority over foreign financial accounts is the filing requirement for the Form FinCEN 114 Report of Foreign Bank and Financial Accounts (FBAR).
 Any US citizen who has financial authority over one or more foreign account(s) whose cumulative balance(s) exceeded $10,000 at any one time during the calendar year must file the FBAR with The Treasury Department, separate from their US expat taxes.
 This form must be filed electronically to the Treasury on June 30 of the following year.